-- title: Releases draft: false -
+Deprecated Name: db-socket-path - title: Releases draft: false -

 pgBackRest release numbers consist of two parts, major and minor.
-A major release may break compatibility with the prior major release, for instance the 1.XX releases are not compatible with the 0.XX releases.
+A major release may break compatibility with the prior major release, but v2 releases are fully compatible with v1 repositories and will accept all v1 options.
 Minor releases can include bug fixes and features but do not change the repository format and strive to avoid changing options and naming.